Mirzipan/RedHerring/docs/dev/decisions-changelog.md

 This document tracks more or less important decisions about the engine, in order to allow easy referencing in the future.

+## [2023-11-09]

+### Math Library
+*Decided by: Assemblerbot, Mirzipan*

+Due to lack of complete maths library available, we will be implementing our own.
+Libraries considered:
+* `Silk.NET` - lacks `Color`
+* `System.Numerics` - lacks integer vectors, and `Color`
+* `Vortice` - lacks float vectors

+This decision may be revisited in the future.

+## [2023-11-08]

+### Importers
+*Decided by: Assemblerbot, Mirzipan*

+Importers should be kept simple for now.
+If we find a need for more configurable and extensively modular importers in the future, then that is when they will be implemented.

+## [2023-11-06]

+### Engine Renderer
+*Decided by: Mirzipan*

+Engine should not care about a specific system, such as the `GraphicsSystem`.
+Systems provide an abstraction, and APIs, and logic access grouping for code outside of the engine itself.
+As such, engine should care about Renderer interface, rather then the whole `GraphicsSystem`.

 ## [2023-11-03]

 ### Input De-abstraction